Leslie F. Halleck

-Work, Work, Work!
+Work, Work, Work...

 I began my career in Horticulture in 1992, where I worked at and helped run a retail plant nursery and also operated my own small gardening business.
 In December of 1998 I began my position at the Dallas Arboretum and Botanical Garden (DABS).
 As Curator of Plants, and then Director of Horticulture Research, my specific activities included the creation of their nationally recognized plant trials program and gardens, design and plant selection for all the display gardens, plant collections management, teaching, and website development.
 In 2001, I was selected as an All-American Selections Judge and established an official AAS test garden at the Arboretum.
 I maintained a joint appointment with Texas A&M University.
 Two important projects that resulted from this cooperative effort are the Benny J. Simpson Texas Native Trees and Texas Native Shrubs websites.
+I served for many years as a test gardener for Organic Gardening Magazine and have twice served as an All-America Selections Trial Judge (AAS).

-I launched Halleck Horticultural in 2000, an independent business through which I now provide consulting services to green industry businesses.
-After making the decision to move on from the Arboretum in 2003, I spent two years editing and producing an organic gardening magazine, website and forum and working with Roundtree Landscaping in Dallas.
+I launched Halleck Horticultural in 2000, which I operated in addition to my position at the Dallas Arboretum.
+After making the decision to move on from the Arboretum in 2003, I also spent two years editing and producing an organic gardening magazine, website and forum and working with Roundtree Landscaping in Dallas, in charge of their landscape maintenance division.
 In January of 2005 I accepted the position of General Manager for North Haven Gardens, an innovative independent garden center in Dallas, Texas where I spent 8 years managing all aspects of the business.
 I chose to leave NHG at the end of December 2012 to run Halleck Horticultural, LLC full time.

 Publishing & Media

 During my career, I’ve written hundreds of articles for local, regional and national publications such as Fine Gardening, D Home and Garden, Neil Sperry’s Gardens, Edible Dallas & Fort Worth, Lawn & Garden Retailer, Garden Center Magazine, Greenhouse Management Magazine, Nursery Management Magazine, Produce Grower Magazine, and published scientific research in The Journal of Tropical Ecology, The Hosta Journal, Greenhouse Grower and Grower Talks.
 I currently provide regular print interviews to any number of publications such as The New York Times, The Dallas Morning News, The Dallas Observer and more; and also provide regular radio and TV interviews for local media outlets.
 I spent a year co-hosting the Saturday morning radio home & garden show on KLIF 570 (that was fun).
-I served for many years as a test gardener for Organic Gardening Magazine and have twice served as an All-America Selections Trial Judge (AAS).